zahrabytes/Collide/README.md

 This project was created for the [2024 Collide Hackathon](https://lu.ma/bj69zi5z?tk=1greLq) hosted by [Digital Wildcatters](https://digitalwildcatters.com).
 Not only did we win **1st place**, but we also won the **Most Creative** and **Best UI/UX** awards, and our team was awarded **$1,750** in prize money!

 - View our Devpost submission [here](https://devpost.com/software/collide-content-recommendation-engine?ref_content=user-portfolio&ref_feature=in_progress).
-- See our project presentation and demo [here](#).
-[TODO]

 ### Chosen Prompt

 #### Prompt 1a

 > ​Create a content ranking engine for Collide.
-Data includes posts, comments, fake user profiles.
+Data includes posts, comments, and fake user profiles.

 #### Prompt Explanation

 Users on [Collide](https://collide.io) need recommendations.
-The for this challenege is to **create a recommendation engine** that shows a user posts and content tailored to their role and interests.
+The goal for this challenege is to **create a recommendation engine** that shows a user posts and content tailored to their role and interests.

 - Use the data from the user profiles, comments, likes/dislikes table to create a a summary statement about the user.
 - We can use this to add context to a system prompts in Collide.